Top Three Reasons Companies Hire Traci To Write For Them:

-Some people say creative cannot be rushed.
-That is all well and good, but they should deliver on an agreed upon deadline.
+Some people say creatives cannot be rushed.
+That is all well and good, but creatives should deliver on an agreed upon deadline.
 If they tell you something will be done in two weeks, they should have it to you in two weeks.
 If a publisher needs your article by Friday, your writer should have it to them by Thursday.

 3. Writes For Your Customer